monta-app/static/terms-and-conditions.md

 All transactions that are part of the Services including, but not limited to, ordering of charging keys and initiating charging sessions, are governed by such agreement.
 Registration without explicit acceptance of these Terms of Conditions is not possible.

+When you make an order for the charging of an electric vehicle through the Services, Monta acts as an agent on behalf of the Operator to conclude your order and to manage your experience throughout the order process.
+Monta is not liable and does not take any responsibility for the provision of the charging of electric vehicles by users.

 **3. Prices**

 All applicable prices are exclusive of VAT or unless otherwise stated and are indicated on the Services before the start of a charging process or any other transaction is initiated.